You'll get all this!

 Day 10: Spain's Pueblos Blancos

-Today we'll wind our way between the olive groves and whitewashed villages of Spain's Pueblos Blancos, stopping on the way to explore Grazalema — a peaceful pueblo surrounded by the Sierra de Grazalema Natural Park.
+Today we'll wind our way between the olive groves and whitewashed villages of Spain's Pueblos Blancos.
+We'll head into the countryside to visit an olive oil mill, where we'll sample the products and learn about Spain's traditional methods of producing its extra-virgin export.
 Then we'll press on to the quintessential hill town — Arcos de la Frontera — where we'll share dinner together and sleep (2 nights).
 Bus: 2 hrs.
 Walking: moderate.

 Day 11: Sherry and Horses